Title 5 of the United States Code covers virtually all federal government employees. However, a few employees fall under Title 38 of the U.S. Code.

 Title 38 Employees: Characteristics and Examples

-Title 5 defines all the main characteristics of federal employees.
-It controls things like working hours, overtime provisions, and pay scales.
+Title 5 outlines the key characteristics of federal employees, including their working hours, overtime rules, and pay scales.

 Because Title 38 employees obviously aren’t covered by Title 5, their working conditions are significantly different.